microsoft/app-innovation-workshop/Walkthrough Guide/06_Functions_Cognitive_Services/README.md

 This behaviour allows Microsoft to offer a [**very attractive pricing model**](https://azure.microsoft.com/en-us/pricing/details/functions/) where you only pay for pure execution time of an Azure Function.
 That means you only pay and Azure Function when it is actually used.
 If you write code that never gets executed, it won't cost you anything!
 The ultimate idea of cloud computing!
 Event better, [the first 1 million executions or 400000 GB-s are free](https://azure.microsoft.com/en-us/pricing/details/functions/)!

 > **Hint:** Azure Functions are the ideal service to extend existing large backend architectures with additional functionality or to process data in the cloud.
 The ladder is exactly what we need to do when resizing images.

 Whenever a user uploads an image, he shall get an immediate feedback and should not have to wait for the Cognitive Services.
 Once the image got dropped to the Blob Storage, the Function awakes and calls the Cognitive Service API to resize it in a smart way in the background.
 Next time, a user fetches images, he will receive the reseized versions.

+We have already prepared an Azure Function so we don't need to start from scratch!
+In the repository, there is an Azure Function called [`ResizeImage.cs`](/Backend/Functions/ResizeImage.cs) that contains the code for our szenario.

+1. Get triggered by a Storage Queue message
+1. Take an image from Azure Blob Storage
+1. Upload it to the Cognitive Services Computer Vision API
+1. Write the resized images back to Auire Blob Storage
+1. Updates the Cosmos DB entry

 ### 2.1 Create an Azure Function